 Using our eCommerce System for Bookings or Purchases

-Currently you can book tours on CraftBru.com and in future you might also be able to buy products though our eCommerce system.
+In future you might be able to book or buy products though our eCommerce system.
 For us to be able to offer this functionality you have to be able to log in as a user, for which we need at least an email address, a password and additional information applicable to the relevant transaction.

 Our site operates over SSL (https), which makes it very hard for anybody to see the information passed between your browser and our site.
 Once your password reaches our site, it’s stored as an encrypted string that would also be very difficult to decrypt.
 Nevertheless, we recommend using a strong password that you don’t use anywhere else.
 All your other information is not publicly accessible, and we make every effort to secure it against any unauthorized access and data breaches.